golu7679/react-native-share-with-social-media/README.md

 # react-native-share-with-social-media

 This package makes it super easy to add a one-click share function for social media platforms — hassle-free, with no extra pages or popups.
-It supports SMS, Instagram, Telegram, WhatsApp, and Snapchat (Android only)
+It supports SMS, Instagram, Telegram, WhatsApp, and Snapchat.

 ## Installation